-I’ve been a practicing magician for about twenty years.
+I’ve been a practicing magician for about thirty years now.

 What does that even mean?
 For me, it means that I like to give both practical and impractical advice — which is to say, advice rooted in both “the world as it is” and “the world as we imagine it to become.”

 Just as the world got to be the way it is now, by lots of people in the past doing and acting and thinking in particular ways, so is the future subject to the thinking and acting of the people of the present day.
 Whether what we imagine is the result of subliminal messaging or communicating with spirits or through prayer, the evidence is pretty solid that we have the capacity to change the world first by changing our thoughts, and then by changing our actions.

 For me, that has meant taking on a variety of identities and developing my skills in a range of methods — I’ve been a practicing martial artist, a ritualist, a school chaplain, a teacher, a historian, a computer scientist, a graphic designer, a diviner, an energy worker, a Maker, a poet, a carpenter, a stonemason, a fire-spinner, a technology expert, a book-binder, a theologian, a painter, an artist, a politician, a public speaker, a writer, a philosopher, and a gardener.
 In other words, I have a broad range of mundane skills to apply to magical questions.

 Magical Poetry and Book-Binding

 I am a trained bard.
 I tend to write in formal styles like odes and sonnets and haiku.
 I can compose poetry specifically for your use with a chosen spirit or as part of a larger ritual obligation.
 I also have some of my collections of poetry for sale as ebooks through Amazon.com, and as hand-bound collections.
 I can help create and make a hand-bound grimoire of your selected texts.

 Divination: Geomancy, Tarot & Astrology